John Tayloe I: Death and legacy

-After Tayloe died, his son John Tayloe II and his first cousin Colonel Thomas Lee became executors of his estate, and filed inventories which survived.
+After Tayloe died, his son John Tayloe II and his first cousin Colonel Thomas Lee, of Stratford Hall, became executors of his estate, and filed inventories which survived.
 John II inherited Tayloe's Quarter, what was to become Mount Airy, as well as 12,846 acres in Prince William County, all his other estates (most of which were entailed) and all of his slaves and other property not bequeathed to his wife or others (together with the reversion of what was left her).
 Tayloe's will gave his widow the use of the plantation where they had lived, 1200 acres; a large number of slaves, a chariot and six horses, plate and furniture, 1000 pounds sterling, and one-fourth of his stock of horses and cattle, and also specifically stated that these bequests would not bar her from receiving her dower.
 To each of his two daughters, Tayloe gave 2000 pounds sterling from his own estate and 500 pounds a piece in currency money, which had been left them by their grandmother, Mrs. Gwyn.
 Several friends also received handsome legacies, and Lunenburg parish received a bequest of 300 pounds of currency money of Virginia, 10 cows and a bull.
 The money was to be expended in repairs and necessary improvements to the glebe, and in clothing the naked and feeding the poor of the parish.
 Tayloe also directed that 6 slaves should be bought and placed on the glebe to work for the minister, and with this bequest made a provision that if these negroes were ever treated cruelly by the minister, they should be taken from him, and worked, under the orders of the vestry, for the benefit of the parish.